This Wealthsimple Trade review covers how Canada’s first free online stock trading app works, its pros and cons, and how to get a welcome bonus.

 - Fund your account using a linked bank account and start trading.

-The Wealthsimple Trade App currently lists thousands of Canadian and U.S. stocks and ETFs that you can trade for free.
+The Wealthsimple Trade App currently lists thousands of Canadian and U.S. stocks and ETFs you can trade for free.

 There is no account minimum, the interface is clean, and you can easily sign-up using your existing Wealthsimple account details.